Prices may be above face value

 The Brian Clough era: Forest's golden age

-A period of dominance: Between 1977 and 1980, Nottingham Forest were English football's most successful club, winning the First Division championship and back-to-back European Cups.
+A period of dominance: Between 1977 and 1980, Nottingham Forest were among English football's most successful clubs, winning the First Division championship and back-to-back European Cups.
 During this era, Forest regularly competed with and beat Manchester United, who were then rebuilding under Dave Sexton and later Ron Atkinson.

-October 1966 - Forest's statement victory: On October 1, 1966, Nottingham Forest defeated title rivals Manchester United 4-1 at the City Ground in a First Division clash.
-This emphatic victory demonstrated Forest's quality during a season when they finished as runners-up to United in the championship race.
-The match drew a crowd of nearly 40,000 to the City Ground.
+October 1966 - Forest's statement victory: On 1 October 1966, Nottingham Forest defeated title rivals Manchester United 4-1 at the City Ground in a First Division clash.
+This emphatic win came during a season when Forest finished as runners-up to United in the championship race, and drew a crowd of nearly 40,000 to the City Ground.

 Memorable matches

-February 1999 - The 8-1 massacre: In one of the Premier League's most extraordinary matches, Manchester United demolished Nottingham Forest 8-1 at the City Ground on February 6, 1999.
-Substitute Ole Gunnar Solskjær came off the bench to score four goals in just 12 minutes, setting a Premier League record for most goals scored by a substitute in one match.
-Dwight Yorke and Andy Cole each scored twice as United recorded what was then the biggest away win in Premier League history.
-The match remains one of the most lopsided encounters in the fixture's history and came during United's historic Treble-winning season.
+February 1999 - The 8-1 result: In one of the Premier League's most extraordinary matches, Manchester United beat Nottingham Forest 8-1 at the City Ground on 6 February 1999.
+Substitute Ole Gunnar Solskjær came off the bench to score four goals in just 12 minutes, setting a Premier League record for most goals by a substitute in one match.
+Dwight Yorke and Andy Cole each scored twice as United recorded what was then the biggest away win in Premier League history - a mark that stood for over 20 years until Leicester's 9-0 win at Southampton.
+The match came during United's historic Treble-winning season.

-1992 Football League Cup Final - United's first trophy under Ferguson: Manchester United defeated Nottingham Forest 1-0 at Wembley Stadium on April 12, 1992, with Brian McClair scoring the only goal.
-This victory was Sir Alex Ferguson's first major domestic trophy with United and marked the beginning of their period of dominance.
-For Forest, it was a painful defeat as they sought to maintain their League Cup tradition under Brian Clough.
+1992 Football League Cup Final - United's first trophy under Ferguson: Manchester United beat Nottingham Forest 1-0 at Wembley on 12 April 1992, with Brian McClair scoring the only goal.
+It was Sir Alex Ferguson's first major domestic trophy with United and marked the beginning of their period of dominance.

-October 1967 - Record City Ground attendance: The highest attendance ever recorded at the City Ground came on October 28, 1967, when 49,946 spectators watched Nottingham Forest face Manchester United in a First Division match.
-The massive crowd reflected the importance of this fixture during a period when both clubs were challenging for major honours.
+October 1967 - Record City Ground attendance: The highest attendance ever recorded at the City Ground came on 28 October 1967, when 49,946 spectators watched Nottingham Forest face Manchester United in a First Division match - a figure that reflected the importance of this fixture when both clubs were challenging for major honours.

 Venue: The City Ground